I’m a long-time Colorado local with insights into the best places to live in Colorado, from big cities to mountain towns and rural communities.

 It’s about an hour and 15 minutes to drive from Fort Morgan to Denver, and closer to two hours (at least) to get to the mountains from Fort Morgan.
 Although lots of people picture Colorado as a mountainous state, the area by Fort Morgan is made up of flat, grassy plains rather than mountains.

-There are so many different, wonderful areas of this state.
 Hopefully, this post has helped you narrow down the best places to live in Colorado!
+For more state tips, check out our list of the best places to visit in Colorado.